cenzwong/blog/Data-analytic-with-spark-using-Ezmeral/README.md

 ![image](https://user-images.githubusercontent.com/72959956/129331881-dbe602e7-b3d9-4541-a9d0-4ea274aa7e51.png)

-# Getting Start with PySpark
+# Getting Started with PySpark

 The pySpark module is already installed it for you.
 No extra installation is needed.
 So convenient, isn't it.
-To connect the pyspark runtime to read files from DataTap, some configurations is needed.
+Some configurations for the pySpark runtime is needed in order to read files from DataTap.

 ```py
 # python3 kernel